10 Types of Nursing Jobs in a Hospital You May Want to Consider

-One of the many benefits of a career in nursing is that there are many different paths you can choose from.
-You can select a nursing education that fits into your time frame and your busy life, and after you have graduated you can choose from many different settings where you can use your nursing degree.
+One of the many benefits of the healthcare field is that there are many different types of careers in nursing.
+After graduating from the Accelerated Bachelor of Science in Nursing (ABSN) program at Northeastern University, you can choose from many different settings where you can use your nursing degree.
 You can work in one of the many nursing jobs outside of the hospital, or you can find work in one of the various types of nursing jobs in a hospital.
-No matter which of these two options you choose, there are many opportunities within both arenas.
+No matter which of these two options you choose, there are many types of nurses to consider becoming.

 Most recent nursing grads choose to start off by working in a hospital environment.
 Some nurses love this route and continue working in a specific hospital unit throughout their careers.
 However, others decide they want to try one of the many nursing specialties outside the hospital.
 There is no right or wrong answer here; it is strictly about preference.

-10 Types of Nursing Jobs in a Hospital Worth Considering
+An Overview of Types of Nurses in a Hospital

 1. Medical-Surgical Nurses